stlab/better-code/better-code/src/chapter-2-contracts.md

 codebase.
 The implementation, well, that had better be an expression of the contract, but that's, like… the final detail.

-Anyway yes, this is a talk about documentation.
+Anyway yes, contracts about documentation.
 While it is true that there are lots of counterproductive approaches to documentation, I'm going to show you one that is practical *and*—if you give the process the attention it deserves—can help you improve the code of your APIs.